edwardlee03/cli/man/src/container/commit.md

 Note that only a-z0-9-_. are allowed when naming images from an existing container.

-## Apply specified Dockerfile instructions while committing the image
+## Apply specified Dockerfile instructions while committing the image/提交镜像时应用指定的Dockerfile指令
 If an existing container was created without the DEBUG environment variable set to "true", you can create a new image based on that container by first getting the container's ID with `docker ps` and